riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 A future version of this specification may define an ILP32 ABI for RV64G, but currently this is not a supported operating mode.

+A null pointer (for all types) has the value zero.

 ## <a name=va-list-va-start-and-va-arg></a> va_list, va_start, and va_arg

 The `va_list` type is `void*`.
 A callee with variadic arguments is responsible